Teaching

 UCOL

-Students will be able to explain and apply key early childhood theories to guide holistic development and learning of young children.
+Explain and apply key early childhood socio-cultural theories to effectively guide the holistic development and learning of children in an early childhood setting.

 What you need to know first